Panda88CO/udi-yolink/README.md

     Coded in Python 3 - MIT license

 ## Installation
     Credentials needs to be added to configuration.
+In YoLink app goto Settings->Account->Advanced Settings -> User Access Credentials and copy UAID and SecretKey (alternaltive path in app is Profile->Advanced Settings -> User Access Credentials )
-Goto Settings->Account->Advanced Settings -> User Access Credentials Enter both UAID and SecretKey under configuration - then restart - some times it seems to require 2 restarts to fully get all devices synchronized (I have looked but cannot find pattern)
+    Enter both UAID and SecretKey under configuration - then restart - some times it seems to require 2 restarts to fully get all devices synchronized (I have looked but cannot find pattern)
     Sometimes a reboot of the ISY is required to make the node server show up correctly.